-1993-April 2000 Third Treatment Acquisition Attempt - Privatization originally started as a competition between two pilot plants.
+- 1993-April 2000 Third Treatment Acquisition Attempt Privatization originally started as a competition between two pilot plants.
 This idea of small pilot plants was quickly dropped due to the intense requirements of building a facility to handle high-level waste.
-It turns out that when all the safety requirements are built in, a facility design-life will last 30 years.
-Hot start for low activity waste was scheduled to be 2002.
+It turns out that when all the safety requirements are accounted for in the design, the facilities must be designed with such rigor - that the concept of small pilot plants is infeasible.
+The result of complying with all the safety requirement is a full sized facility with 40 year design life.
+Originally hot operations for low activity waste was scheduled to be 2002.
 Initially two companies awarded contract, then down selected to one contractor.
-In July 1998, estimated cost of the facility was \$6.9 billion and hot operations would begin in 2007.
+In July 1998, estimated cost of the facility was \$6.9 billion with start of construction in July 2001 and hot operations would begin in 2007.
+The Tri Party Agreement was modified to reflect this baseline schedule.
 The point of privatization was to push risk to the contractor and to put off paying for construction of the facility in lieu of the private company borrowing money.
-In February 2000, the Congressional Budget Office ruled that it would not score all the budget obligation now and budget authority later.
-The Congressional Budget Office scored more Budget Obligation up front - which then makes Congress ask why pay for all this interest on borrowed money if we will need the Budget Obligation up front?
+The private firm would then recoup cost of construction, operation and finance charges over long-term as it produced glass.
+This method of financing and contracting saved the government putting out near-term construction dollars but resulted in a much higher total cost later.
+In February 2000, the Congressional Budget Office ruled that it would not score all the budget authority now and budget obligation later.
+The Congressional Budget Office scored more Budget Obligation up front - which then caused Congress ask why pay for all this interest on borrowed money if we will need the Budget Obligation up front?
 At this point, if not earlier, USDOE could have considered alternative financing and contract methods.
 April 2000, BNFL cost estimates escalate to \$15.2 billion.
-May 2000, USDOE announces will terminate BNFL and will develop a request for new proposal for waste treatment contract.

-May 2000 to Present Fourth Treatment Acquisition Attempt - Contract mechanism of Privatization is dropped and a government-owned contractor-operated request for proposal is implemented in August 2000.
+May 2000, USDOE announced it will terminate BNFL contract and will develop a request for new proposal for waste treatment contract. - May 2000 to Present Fourth Treatment Acquisition Attempt Contract mechanism of Privatization is dropped and a government-owned contractor-operated request for proposal is implemented in August 2000.
 This proposal would delay start of construction one year to mid-2002, hot start would be in 2007 and full operations would be delayed by 13 months (2009 to 2011).
-In October 2000, USDOE and Ecology agreed to modify the Consent Decree to require

-USDOE to award a treatment complex by January 2001.
-In December 2000 USDOE awards a construction contract Bechtel/ Washington Group
+In October 2000, USDOE and Ecology agreed to modify the Consent Decree to require USDOE to award a treatment complex contract by January 2001.
+In December 2000 USDOE awarded a construction contract Bechtel/Washington Group.
+In December 2001, a certified dangerous waste permit application was submitted to Ecology.
+Start of construction is now scheduled for July 2002